Georgia’s most trusted sign language interpreting agency, since 1987.

 Georgia Interpreting Services Network (GISN) is a sign language interpreting agency providing quality communication access for Deaf, DeafBlind and Hard of Hearing individuals throughout Georgia.

-Through the delivery of sign language interpreting services, we help organizations comply with communication accessibility requirements as defined under Georgia and federal law.
+Through the delivery of in-person and video remote interpreting services, as well as captioning services, we help organizations comply with communication accessibility requirements as defined under Georgia and federal law.
 However, we make it a personal goal to help our customers exceed legal requirements and provide exceptional interpreting experiences for your Deaf, DeafBlind and Hard of Hearing employees and clients.

 At GISN, customer service is our focus.
-Regardless of the interpreting setting, our team is committed to matching your preferences and requirements to ensure an optimal fit for any situation.
+Regardless of the communication need, our team is committed to matching your preferences and requirements to ensure an optimal fit for any situation.

 Frequently Asked Questions